 Photon Gather Samples - Determines the maximum amount of photon gather samples per pixel between photon tracing passes.
 This is similar to the Max.
 Tile Samples but it also affects the quality of the caustics rendered.
 Higher values give more samples per second at the expense of caustic quality.

 Exploration Strength - The higher this value, the more the photon sampling is influenced by which photons are actually gathered.

-Keep Environment - Used in conjunction with the Alpha Channel setting.
-It makes the background visible in the rendered image while keeping the Alpha Channel.
+Keep Environment - This option works in conjunction with the Alpha Channel setting.
+It allows the background to render with zero alpha, but is still visible in the final render.
+This allows even further flexibility in compositing images.

-Coherent Ratio - Increasing this value increases the render speed, but it also introduces low-frequency noise or blotches.
-Eliminating the blotchy appearance requires a few hundred or a few thousand samples per pixel to go away, depending on the contents of the scene.
-Figure 4 shows a render comparison using different Coherent Ratio settings.
+Coherent Ratio - Increasing this value increases the render speed, but it also introduces low-frequency noise (aka blotches), which requires a few hundred or a few thousand samples per pixel to go away, depending on the scene.

-Parallel Samples - Controls how many samples OctaneRender® calculates in parallel.
-Smaller values require less memory to store the sample's state, but increase render time.
-Larger values require more memory, but reduce render time.
+Parallel Samples - This controls how many samples are calculated in parallel.
+If this is set to a small value, OctaneRender® requires less memory to store the sample's state, but rendering is slower.
+If this is set to a high value, then OctaneRender requires more graphics memory, and rendering becomes faster.
 The change in performance depends on the scene and the GPU architecture.

 White Light Spectrum - Controls the appearance of colors produced by spectral emitters (daylight, environment, black body).This determines the spectrum that will produce white (before white balance) in the final image.

-Deep Render AOVs - Includes AOVs for deep image pixels.
+Deep Render AOVs - Includes render passes for deep image pixels.

 Maximum Depth Samples - Used when Deep Image Rendering is enabled.
 It sets the maximum number of depth samples per pixel.
 For more details, read the Deep Image Rendering topic in this manual.